An Employer’s Guide to the Federal Work-Study Program

 AN INTRODUCTION TO THE FEDERAL WORK-STUDY PROGRAM

-Simply put, if your organization qualifies for the Federal Work-Study Program and you hire a student who qualifies for the program, the federal government provides your organization with money to pay a portion of the student employee’s wage.
+Simply put, if your organization qualifies for the Federal Work-Study Program and you hire a student who qualifies for the program, the federal government provides your organization with money to pay a portion of the student employee’s wages.

 The federal government developed this program to encourage businesses to employ students and to encourage students to seek employment in community service organizations.

 This government program is administered on campus by Walla Walla University's (WWU’s) student employment manager.
-The managerconnects eligible organizations with students who meet the business’s employment qualifications and the government’s Work-Study qualifications.
+The manager connects eligible organizations with students who meet the business’s employment qualifications and the government’s Work-Study qualifications.